What is a Password Generator?

 - API keys and security tokens

-- Copy all passwords at once
+- Copy one password or all at once

-- Download as text file
+- Download the batch as a text file

 Password Generator Use Cases